 The health of the body is regulated by several molecules and biochemical networks responsible for maintaining homeostasis in cells and tissues.
 However, an imbalance of homeostasis often occurs in response to various endogenous and environmental pressures, resulting in the accumulation of damage and increased sensitivity to diseases[28].
 O-GlcNAcylation can dynamically regulate intracellular metabolism and signaling pathways, thus enhancing the resistance of CRC cells to various stimuli from the environment and itself.
 O-GlcNAcylation signal is considered essential stress and metabolic sensor.
-Increasing the OGT expression or inhibiting OGA expression can enhance the stress tolerance of CRC cells, knockout of OGT or blocking of Hexosamine biosynthetic pathway (HBP) will lead to apoptosis[29].
-Excessive nutritional intake and hyperglycemia were thought to be the sources of HBP and contribute to the abnormally elevated O-GlcNAcylation level in CRC cells[30].
+Increasing OGT expression or inhibiting OGA expression can enhance the stress tolerance of CRC cells; knockout of OGT or blocking of the hexosamine biosynthetic pathway will lead to apoptosis[29].
+Excessive nutritional intake and hyperglycemia were thought to be the sources of the hexosamine biosynthetic pathway and contribute to the abnormally elevated O-GlcNAcylation level in CRC cells[30].
 Therefore, the generally elevated O-GlcNAcylation level in CRC was considered to be a key factor in the occurrence and development of CRC[31].
 Han et al[32] found that under pressure stimulation of genotoxicity, oxidation, and metabolism, the O-GlcNAcylation of SIRT1 is significantly increased[32].
 The circulatory imbalance of O-GlcNAcylation on tumor-related targets, including DNA damage repair-related proteins and stress-related pathways, may contribute to tumorigenesis.

-As a molecular chaperone of the endoplasmic reticulum, COSMC may be induced by endoplasmic reticulum stress in cancer cells.
+As a molecular chaperone of the endoplasmic reticulum, core 1 β3-galactosyltransferase (COSMC) may be induced by endoplasmic reticulum stress in cancer cells.
 It is associated with many aspects of the endoplasmic reticulum.
 Under endoplasmic reticulum stress, many chaperones are upregulated in cancer, including heat shock proteins and lectin-like chaperones[33].
 Related studies have shown that Tn and sTn antigens are expressed in many types of cancer, including CRC, lung cancer, bladder cancer, cervical cancer, ovarian cancer, thyroid cancer, and breast cancer[34].
 The findings in CRC cell lines and specimens suggest a more complex mechanism of Tn expression.
 The increase in the Tn antigen may also regulate the production of T-synthase/COSMC through a feedback loop[35].
-In addition, the expression of the Tn antigen may be caused by the maladjustment of other enzymes, such as B3GNT6.
-B3GNT6 transforms Tn antigens parallel to the T-synthase/COSMC complex in the gastrointestinal tract[36].
+In addition, the expression of the Tn antigen may be caused by the maladjustment of other enzymes, such as acetylgalactosaminyl-O-glycosyl-glycoprotein beta-1,3-N-acetylglucosaminyltransferase.
+This enzyme transforms Tn antigens parallel to the T-synthase/COSMC complex in the gastrointestinal tract[36].
 It inhibits metastatic potential and is downregulated in CRC cancer[37].
 Mice lacking core-3-derived O-glycans were more susceptible to CRC[38].

 O-GlcNAcylation regulates glycolysis of cancer cells through hypoxia-inducible factor-1 (HIF-1a) and its transcription target GLUT1.
 The reduction of O-GlcNAcylation increased a-ketoglutarate, hydroxylated HIF-1, and changed the levels of the von Hippel Lindau protein, resulting in the degradation of HIF-1a.
 In CRC cells, hypoxia can also upregulate UGT-1 transcription[39].
 UGT-1 transports UDP-Gal and UDP-GalNAc, suggesting that hypoxia regulates O-GlcNAcylation by affecting the nucleotide sugar pool[40].
-Reducing the expression of O-GlcNAcylation in cancer cells can induce the activation of endoplasmic reticulum (ER) stress and apoptosis of cancer cells through C/EBP homologous protein.
-Cancer cells may use the O-GlcNAcylation pathway of a nutritional sensor to regulate critical metabolic factors, such as HIF-1a and c-MYC, which is necessary for maintaining glycolysis flux, rapid cell growth, and survival[41].
+Reducing the expression of O-GlcNAcylation in cancer cells can induce the activation of endoplasmic reticulum stress and apoptosis of cancer cells through CCAAT/enhancer binding protein homologous protein.
+Cancer cells may use the O-GlcNAcylation pathway of a nutritional sensor to regulate critical metabolic factors, such as HIF-1a and c-Myc, which is necessary for maintaining glycolysis flux, rapid cell growth, and survival[41].

 O-GlcNAcylation and recurrence, invasion, and metastasis of CRC cells